EnamiYa/C-subset-Compiler/code_gen/notes.md

 # To Do

 - test:
-    - build tree w/ types
+  - build tree w/ types - done
+  - \# children is correct in nodes - done
-    - sym table type extraction + offset
+  - sym table type extraction + offset - done
 - maybe delete the params field in Procedure class
 - remove unused includes

 # Questions

 - will fp start from 0 work with procedures taking 0 args too

 # Plan